Without milkweed, there would be no monarch butterflies. That’s not an exaggeration. It’s the whole story.

 Xerces Society offers milkweed guides organized by region or state that list the milkweed varieties that are native.
 It’s a great resource to see the varieties that are native to your area.
 They also offer a way to search for places to buy milkweed seed in their Milkweed Seed Finder.

 Another easy way to find which milkweed is native to your area is to visit native plant nurseries nearby and ask.
 Local nurseries know your region, soil, and growing conditions.
-Stop by and speak with a nursery specialist about which milkweeds are available and will work well for your area.
+Stop by and speak with a nursery specialist to learn which milkweeds are available and will work well in your area.

 Hummingbirds love milkweed, too!